21 Analytics logo

 Switzerland

-The Swiss regulator, FINMA, was one of the first regulators to issue its own guidance on the application of the Travel Rule to virtual asset service providers (VASPs) in August 2019, with stricter rules than the Financial Action Task Force (FATF).
+The Swiss regulator, FINMA, was one of the first regulators to issue its own guidance on the application of the Travel Rule to virtual asset service providers (VASPs) in August 2019, with stricter rules than the FATF.
+The guidance highlights that Switzerland has always applied the Anti-Money Laundering Act to blockchain service providers (VASPs).

 Switzerland